Skip to content

 Overcoming the weaknesses of legacy MFA with biometrics

-A crucial consideration when using biometrics is ensuring the absolute protection of the biometric information.
+A crucial consideration when using biometrics based authentication is ensuring the absolute protection of the biometric information.
 The biometric data must never leave the device, and it must be inaccessible to hackers.
 This eliminates the use of biometric information on servers or in the cloud, and the use of mobile devices as authenticators.
 However biometric authentication solutions that deliver the desired protection while safeguarding data are available today in the burgeoning Next-Generation MFA space.

 Eliminating reliance on human perfection